REALTY

 • How many people have already visited the apartment?

-In addition to the questions you ask the owner, take the time to carry out a few checks yourself.
-For example, pay attention to noise coming from outside (with windows closed and open) or from common areas.
+On top of the questions you can ask the owner, take some time to carry out a few checks yourself.
+For instance, pay close attention to noise coming from outside (with windows closed and open) or from common areas.
 Look for the presence (or absence) of a ventilation system, signs of dampness, drafts, and so on.
-Prepare a checklist before visiting the apartment—this will help you remember everything and keep a record of your visit.
+Prepare a checklist before your viewing to help you remember everything and keep track during your visit.

 NOTE

-Keep in mind that the owner is taking the time to open the doors of their home for you.
-Be polite and diplomatic to ensure the visit doesn’t feel like an interrogation.
-To maximize your chances of securing the sale, it’s in your best interest to leave a positive impression on the seller.
+Keep in mind that the owner is taking the time to open their doors and show you around their home.
+Keep things polite and diplomatic to ensure the tour doesn’t feel like an interrogation.
+Indeed, to maximise your chances of securing the sale, it’s in your best interest to leave a positive impression on the seller.

 If you’re interested in a house rather than an apartment, most of the questions listed above still apply.
-That said, here are a few additional questions to ask when visiting a house:
+That said, here are a few additional questions worth asking when viewing a house:

 • How is the house heated (oil boiler, heat pump, etc.)?
 Does the heating system work properly?